Madsir/madsirstudio.github.io/README.md

 Space Toots: Eat space jellies get gas, and toot.
 Propel your way through the spacescapes!

-[PRODUCTION] (Demo available) Remote Agent: A strange chaos spreads across the land.
+[PRODUCTION] Remote Agent: A strange, chaotic adventure.

-**UNITY ASSETS**
+**DIGITAL ASSETS**

 Cutscheme (2D/3D) - Cutscene System: Easily create and control cutscenes.
 Infinite camera shots.
 Can control multiple cutscenes in one scene.

-Utterer - Localization framework, text import/export, string interpolation, dialogue & captions systems.
+Utterer - Localization framework, string interpolation, dialogue & captions, .csv/.txt import/export features.

 Earchestra - Sound manager and playlist creator: Create infinite playlists.
 Control all of them from any script in the scene by using Earchestra's Maestro Methods.